-Interagency Hotshot Crews provide an organized, mobile, and skilled hand crew 8 for all phases of wildfire suppression.
-IHCs are comprised of 18-25 firefighters and are used primarily for wildfire suppression, fuels reduction, and other fire 10 management duties.
-IHC's are capable of performing self-contained initial 11 attack suppression operations, and commonly provide incident management capability at the Type 3 or 4 levels.
-13
+Interagency Hotshot Crews provide an organized, mobile, and skilled hand crew for all phases of wildfire suppression.
+IHCs are comprised of 18-25 firefighters and are used primarily for wildfire suppression, fuels reduction, and other fire management duties.
+IHC's are capable of performing self-contained initial attack suppression operations, and commonly provide incident management

-IHC Policy
+IHC Policy 10

-IHC standards provide consistent planning, funding, organization, and management of the agency IHCs.
+IHC standards provide consistent planning, funding, organization, and 11 management of the agency IHCs.
 The sponsoring unit will ensure compliance with the established standards.
 The arduous duties, specialized assignments, and operations in a variety of geographic areas required of IHCs dictate that training, equipment, communications, transportation, organization, and operating procedures are consistent for all agency IHCs.
+16

+As per agency policy, all IHCs will be managed under the Standards for 18 Interagency Hotshot Crew Operations (SIHCO).

+BLM/NPS - BLM Preparedness Review Checklist #18 (Hotshot Crew) 20 supersedes the checklist found in the SIHCO.
 21

-As per agency policy, all IHCs will be managed under the Standards for Interagency Hotshot Crew Operations (SIHCO).

-BLM/NPS - BLM Preparedness Review Checklist #18 (Hotshot Crew) 25 supersedes the checklist found in the SIHCO.